The Tough Science Behind Electrolyte Gummies

 At first glance, electrolyte gummies look straightforward.
 You get the mineral punch of a sports drink in a tasty, chewy square.
-But in our world of supplement manufacturing, this product is a notorious puzzle.
-What makes it so tricky?
-It all comes down to a fundamental war between the rules of candy-making and the nature of the ingredients themselves.
+But in supplement manufacturing, this product is a tricky problem.
+What makes it so hard?
+It comes down to a basic conflict between the rules of candy-making and the ingredients themselves.

 The Main Event: Thirsty Minerals vs. a Perfect Bite

-• Military-grade humidity control in every production zone.
+• Strict humidity control in every production zone.

-• A perfectly engineered gelling system (gelatin or pectin) to trap those minerals.
+• A well-designed gelling system (gelatin or pectin) to trap those minerals.

 Winning the Flavor War